It is easy to misunderstand North Carolina's divorce process — as it is less straightforward than the process in many other states.

 Instead, a separation agreement is a private agreement between the spouses intended to cover financial and parenting arrangements for the one-year period of physical separation.
 North Carolina divorce law does not require divorcing spouses to have a separation agreement.
-It is a valuable tool, however, to begin the process of untangling two intertwined lives and talking about important decisions that must be made about issues like child custody, child support, property division and alimony.
+It is a valuable tool, however, to begin the process of untangling two intertwined lives and talking about important decisions that must be made about issues like child custody, child support payments, property and asset division, and alimony.

 The legal separation agreement may include agreements on all these issues, or only on some of them — depending on what the divorcing spouses can agree on.
 If the spouses can reach negotiated agreement on all issues, then all that remains is to file the absolute divorce petition at the end of the one-year physical separation period.